joeldba/dwm/README.md

   * Allows you to show/hide a small, floating terminal window for quick typing or running commands.
 * restartsig
   * Adds the ability to restart dwm.
 Making changes is now a breeze, as you don't have to completely restart X11 after rebuilding dwm.
+* coolautostart
+  * Adds a section in config.h where you can define programs/commands that are to be launched when dwm starts.
 * movestack
   * Adds the ability to move windows through the master & stack.
 * cfacts